hpssjellis/built-in-ai-wifi-chat/backups/README.md

+NOTE: I took this offline since we can not connect when using an https connection so online access is very confusing.

+better to download the enire repository and load pages from your computer.

-The main demo page is at
+The main demo page was at

 https://hpssjellis.github.io/built-in-ai-wifi-chat/student-socket.html